The name of the corporation shall be ROANOKE BAR ASSOCIATION (the “Association”).

 (2) The Board may elect to active membership in the Association any person thus qualified who shall apply therefore on a form to be prescribed by the Board, which shall contain a certificate from the applicant that the applicant has read or had read to him or her the Bylaws of the Association and the Virginia Rules of Professional Conduct and a pledge to observe the provisions thereof, as well as of such other rules and regulations as may be promulgated under authority of the Board.

-(3) Application for active membership in the Association shall be accompanied by a check for current dues and such application shall be endorsed by two active members of the Association.
+(3) Application for active membership in the Association shall be accompanied by a check for current dues and any application fee decided on by the Board and such application shall be endorsed by two active members of the Association.
 Applicants may be elected only by the affirmative vote of two-thirds of the members of the Board.

 (4) The dues of an active member of the Association shall be as established from time to time by the Board, payable in advance and not subject to proration.

 ASSOCIATE AND LIFE MEMBERS